UnrealPowerz/recettear-repacker/README.md

 ## How it works

 Recettear stores most of its data in `bin/dataxxx.bin`.
-These files contain almost all assets, inidividually compressed with LZSS.
+These files contain almost all assets, individually compressed with LZSS.
 `lnkdatas.bin` (or `lnkdata.bin` for the Japanese version) contains info about
 which assets can be found in which file and their offset.